ACCTING 2501 - Financial Accounting

 The mid-semester test is designed to provide students with the opportunity to demonstrate their understanding of key concepts and technical accounting issues that have been discussed in lectures and tutorials and the online learning materials.
 Students are encouraged to practice their skills in forming an opinion or position and providing evidence to support that opinion in short answer form as well as answering technical problems that require calculations and the preparation of journal entries.

-At the completion of the semester students are required to undertake a closed book three-hour examination that will investigate their understanding of most topics covered in the lectures, tutorials, online resources and other course materials.
+At the completion of the semester students are required to undertake a closed book three-hour examination that will investigate their understanding of most topics covered in the course.

 Information relating to specific timing of assessment tasks and details of submission will be provided to students on MyUni by the end of week 2 of the semester.